PAULGOYES/CDDIP/README.md

 }
 ```

-Run the result for the experiment I using:
+Run the result for the experiment I using the pre-trained diffusion model called "DDPM_cosine_27K" :

 ```
 python diffDIP.py